MethodicalAcceleratorDesign/MAD-NG/docs/source/mathfuncs.rst

 .. index::
-   single: constants and functions
+   constants and functions

 ***********************
 Constants and Functions
 ***********************

-This chapter describes elementary constants and functions provided by the modules :code:`MAD.constant` and :code:`MAD.gmath`.
-The module :code:`gmath` extends the standard LUA module :code:`math` with *generic* functions working on any types that support the methods with the same names.
-For example, the code :code:`gmath.sin(a)` will call :code:`math.sin(a)` if :code:`a` is a :type:`number`, otherwise it will call the method :code:`a:sin()`, i.e. delegate the invocation to :code:`a`.
+This chapter describes some constants and functions provided by the modules :mod:`MAD.constant` and :mod:`MAD.gmath`.
+The module :mod:`gmath` extends the standard LUA module :mod:`math` with *generic* functions working on any types that support the methods with the same names.
+For example, the code :func:`gmath.sin(a)` will call :func:`math.sin(a)` if :arg:`a` is a :type:`number`, otherwise it will call the method :meth:`a:sin()`, i.e. delegate the invocation to :obj:`a`.
 This is how MAD-NG handles several types like :type:`numbers`, :type:`complex` number and :type:`TPSA` within a single *polymorphic* code that expects scalar-like behavior.

 Mathematical Constants
 ======================